zincbase/zincdb/README.md

 Read more about the client and server design, capabilities and target use cases at the [technical overview](https://github.com/zincbase/zincdb/blob/master/docs/Technical%20overview.md).

+## Status

+The library is mostly feature complete, but still at an alpha level of stability.
+To help turn this into a mature, stable product, please report any error or unexpected behavior at the [issue tracker](https://github.com/zincbase/zincdb/issues).

 ## Installation

 For Node.js/Webpack: